Sharon Bamber Fine ArtPainting the Living Landscape

 About Soft Pastels

-When protected by glass, pastel is the most permanent of all media, for it never cracks, darkens or yellows.
+When protected by glass, pastel is the most permanent of all media.
+It never cracks, darkens or yellows.
 Pastel works have been proven to last as long as, or longer than works in any other medium.
-They will preserve their colour and distinctive matte surface with the same freshness as when first applied.
+They will preserve their colour and distinctive matte surface for hundreds of years, with the same freshness as when first applied.
 This is because of the purity of the pigment with its minimal amount of binder.

 Subscribe to my Mailing List